 The symptoms of PCOS syndrome alone are not likely to qualify someone for disability benefits, but women with PCOS, especially those who are obese, are more likely to develop type 2 diabetes, high blood pressure, cholesterol problems, metabolic syndrome, liver inflammation, depression, sleep apnea, uterine cancer, infertility, and gestational diabetes.
 A combination of several of these medical conditions, if severe, could qualify someone for disability.

 Listed conditions.
-If your circumstances do satisfy these basic requirements, Social Security must next determine whether your condition meets the requirements of a medical condition in its listing of impairments; if it is you can win automatic approval.
+If your circumstances satisfy these basic requirements, Social Security will look to see if your condition meets the requirements of a medical condition in its listing of impairments; if it is you can win automatic approval.
 Unfortunately, PCOS is not a condition that is eligible for automatic approval.
-This means that you will have to prove that your PCOS causes you such physical or mental limitations that you can't work.
+This means that you will have to prove that your PCOS causes you such severe physical or mental limitations that you can't work.

 If the SSA finds you have the RFC to do your old job, or to do any other job in the U.S., you will be denied benefits.
 Unfortunately, it will be difficult to prove that you cannot work because of your PCOS.
-This is because, as stated above, the symptoms of PCOS can usually be managed with proper medical care.
+This is because the symptoms of PCOS can usually be managed with proper medical care.

 In one case, a claimant filed for disability based on PCOS, obesity, and sleep apnea.
 The SSA concluded that the PCOS was not severe; however, it determined that the obesity and sleep apnea were severe impairments.